About the programme

 The Tilley Awards

-The Tilley Awards, which have been re-launched as part of our programme, have now opened for applications.
+The Tilley Awards, which have been re-launched as part of our programme, closed for applications on 31 December 2018.

-The national awards recognise and celebrate multi-agency problem-orientated projects that have achieved success in resolving issues faced by the police, partners and/or the community.
+The national awards recognise and celebrate multi-agency problem-oriented projects that have achieved success in resolving issues faced by the police, partners and/or the community.

 You can view a copy of our external announcements, here: